EPR Representative logoEPR Representative

 If you sell into France without a French Unique Producer ID (IDU) on the relevant EPR streams, you are exposed to four overlapping enforcement mechanisms.
 Each one is real, each one is independently triggered, and any one of them is enough to be commercially destructive.
 We walk through each.

-The statutory grid — Article L. 541-9-6
+The statutory grid, Articles L. 541-9-5 and L. 541-9-6

-• Astreinte journalière — daily penalty pending compliance, typically €500 to €1,500 per day per ongoing breach, applied after a mise en demeure.
+• Astreinte journalière, daily penalty pending compliance, typically a few hundred to a few thousand euros per day per ongoing breach, applied after a mise en demeure.

 • Public name listing on the ADEME non-compliance roster, which marketplaces query at seller onboarding and during quarterly compliance reviews.